By: Dr. Eeks

 The exchange grows fuzzy after that.
 Perhaps there was a phone call or two or three.
 That was five phones ago, don’t know.
 I might have been harsh, but I’m always harsh, and for their own good.
 I’m guessing I went through each meal and substituted the horrific foods with healthier ones.
 It’s a good, smart method that works.
 When you do it, if you do it, but you have to really want to do it and most don’t really want to change.

 I don’t know where we left off or why he stopped asking questions or sending me his detailed meals.
 I didn’t have much time for it.
-And then life and then maybe he met someone.
+And then life and then maybe he met someone and then I got public health project after project.
 Maybe he wasn’t serious and using his weight struggle as a conversation starter.
 Maybe I was too mean, he was embarrassed, or I just wasn’t good for him.
-Maybe he realized I was a tyrant and that crushed any and all romantic notions.
+Maybe he realized I was terrible and that crushed any and all romantic notions.
 Why talk to a girl if you don’t want to be inside her anymore?

 Then a year later, another email: